rawscholar-engineering/rawscholar-blog/content/blog/student-visa-for-the-united-kingdom-in-2022.md

 All Your Study Abroad Needs in One App

 Do you wish to study abroad but are unsure where to begin?
 We've got your back.
-Download our free Leverage Edu App, which serves as a one-stop shop for all of your study abroad needs.
+Download our free Rawscholar App, which serves as a one-stop shop for all of your study abroad needs.
 Begin your journey, keep track of your progress, interact with other members of the community, and much more!

 Intakes that are popular in the United Kingdom